nguyenbinhanltv/nguyenbinhanltv/src/content/posts/guide/index.md

 ---
-title: Simple Guides for Fuwari
+title: Simple Guide for Blog Post
-published: 2024-04-01
+published: 2024-10-26
 description: "How to use this blog template."
-image: "./cover.jpeg"
+image: "./cover-1.png"
-tags: ["Fuwari", "Blogging", "Customization"]
+tags: ["Blogging", "Customization"]
 category: Guides
 draft: false
 ---